368 km of historic trails

 While urban footpaths, game trails, dirt roads, old rail lines, and park-administered nature trails each have a role to play in the Espinhaço’s winding logistical labyrinth, three kinds of passages define the backcountry here:

-• And centuries-old smuggler routes — later retraced by European naturalists like Sir Richard Francis Burton and Augustin Saint-Hilaire (among others) during their 19th-century expeditions across the Cerrado
+Centuries-old smuggler routes, later retraced by European naturalists like Sir Richard Francis Burton and Augustin Saint-Hilaire (among others) during their 19th-century expeditions across the Cerrado

-Our team has spent the past three years rediscovering this lost network — documenting its history, geography, and inhabitants while charting our own expeditions.
+Our team has spent years rediscovering this lost network, documenting its history, geography, and inhabitants while charting our expeditions.

-Our Expedition casts a light on the life among the forgotten 11%.
+This Expedition casts a light on the life among the rural 11%.

-We’ll pass through 22 communities, overnighting in 16 of them.
+We’ll pass through 19 communities, overnighting in 12 of them.
 From UNESCO World Heritage city Diamantina (pop.
-50,000) to far-flung Santa Rita (pop. <10), each community on our route carries its own story — and its own reason for being.
+50,000) to far-flung Santa Rita (pop. <10), each community on route reflects a distinct history and way of life.

 Among the places we’ll visit: